rayalan/binary-adages/content/recognizing-expertise.md

 * We could rely on our own experience.
 Are have we seen this practice anywhere?
 How did it work out?
 * We could ask our business connections if they've heard of particle physicists increasing business profits; have they hired anyone like this?

-References a bit tricky these days.
+References are a bit tricky these days.
 If Joe is at all smart, he'll likely cherry-pick contacts who think the world of him.
 And then there's the question of the stranger's judgement: Would they actually recognize business-revolutionizing particle physics?

-Self-experience is clear a better approach -- after all, most of what I know has been taught to me by others.
+Self-experience is clearly a better approach -- after all, most of what I know has been taught to me by others.
 And I'm still striving to [learn]({filename}/pages/unlinked.md), which usually means either:

-* Learning from others in some form (e.g. books, video, conversation)
+* Learning from others in some form (e.g., book, video, conversation)
-* A mixture of staring at the computer the screen and intermittently bashing my head against the wall trying to figure why the computer is undertaking some undesirable and bizarre behavior.
+* A mixture of staring at the computer screen and intermittently bashing my head against the wall, trying to figure why the computer is undertaking some undesirable and bizarre behavior.

 ### Credentials